heremaps/gluecodium/docs/franca.md

 **Note:** In generated Swift code this property controls whether the field has an "optional" type or not, therefore enforcing nullability at compile time.
 For Java generated code the nullability is expressed through a @Nullable annotation, enabling compile time enforcing when used with Kotlin language.
-For C++ generated code the nullability is expressed as a documentation comment.
+For C++ generated code for Interfaces the nullability is expressed as a documentation comment.

+**Note:** The C++ generated code will use `optional` to express nullability for non-Interface types.
+Which implementation is used depends on the compiler version: Genium uses `std::optional` if available, but falls back to a custom implementation of it otherwise.
+This behavior can be overwritten with defines, see generated `Optional.h` header.

 FIDL: